-Before the written exam on the last day of the clerkship you will be required to fill out a course evaluation form.
+Before the exam you will be required to fill out a course evaluation form.
 This is your way of grading us, and our way of evaluating the strong and weak points of the clerkship.
 Please be specific, honest, and constructive- -mention people by name who have or have not been helpful.
 You may remain anonymous, but please indicate which hospital you were assigned to.
 Copies of the course evaluations are forwarded to the Hospital Clerkship Coordinators, the Department Chairman, and the Directors of the Residency and Faculty Advancement Programs for their review and action.
 We are constantly changing and trying to improve the clerkship.
 Your response on the feedback sheet gives us the best opportunity to do so.

 This clerkship is like any other human endeavor: what you get out of it depends on what you put into it.
 While it will be time consuming and demanding, we do not intend to make you trained surgeons in six weeks.
 We do, however, hope to give you an appreciation of surgical disease, some insight into what surgeons do, and an understanding of "when to call the surgeon" (and also what to do before he/she gets there)!

 We want you to learn, grow, and enjoy this experience with general surgery, one of the essential primary care disciplines.
-Should any problems arise during your surgery clerkship, please speak with the Clerkship Coordinator at your assigned hospital.
-Problems that cannot be resolved by the hospital Clerkship Coordinators will be referred to me.
-In addition, you may always call the Student Education office at 685-0975 should you have any logistical questions or dilemmas.
+Should any problems arise during your surgery clerkship, please speak with the Site Coordinator at your assigned hospital.
+Problems that cannot be resolved by the hospital Site Coordinators will be referred to me.
+In addition, you may always call the Department of Surgery Program Specialist at 685-0975 should you have any logistical questions or dilemmas.